sdmans/shopping-app/README.md

 Should include a description of the app and an item list view.
 May also include recently posted and high priority items.
 View should vary based on whether a user is signed in or not.
+Will include 3 options for creating a list, creating recipes and account management.
 Signed out view could include instructions.

 Registration Page\